CY-HYUN/CY-HYUN/README.md

 **⚡ "Code with purpose, ship with confidence"**

-*Open to internship opportunities starting March 2025 | 20-26 weeks*
+*Open to 6-month internship opportunities starting before July 2026*

 </div>